bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 - `withThreadPoolSize(...)` and `simplejavamail.defaults.poolsize` limit concurrent async work, not queued backlog; the built-in executor does not expose a queue-capacity setting.
 - Bounded queues and custom rejection/backpressure behavior require `withExecutorService(...)`.
 Caller-provided executors are caller-owned, so Simple Java Mail leaves their lifecycle and shutdown to the application.
 - `BatchSupport.registerToCluster(...)` creates/registers SMTP connection pools using `SmtpConnectionPoolClustered`.
-- Cluster-specific property defaults are parsed from `simplejavamail.defaults.connectionpool.clusters.*` by `ConfigLoader` and overlaid on the global connection-pool defaults when `BatchSupport` registers a matching cluster key.
+- Cluster-specific property defaults are parsed from `simplejavamail.defaults.connectionpool.clusters.*` into the immutable configuration snapshot and overlaid on the global connection-pool defaults when `BatchSupport` registers a matching cluster key.
 - `TransportRunner` sends through `BatchModule.acquireTransport(...)` when batch is available; otherwise it opens a normal `Session.getTransport()` connection for the operation.
 - `LifecycleDelegatingTransportImpl` wraps the pooled transport so the caller can signal success with `release()` or failure with `invalidate()`.
 - `MailerImpl.shutdownConnectionPool()` shuts down the default executor if it is library-owned and delegates pool shutdown to the batch module when present.